 Image: Getty Images

 This may come as no surprise, but cats are fickle when it comes to music.
-They really don’t care one way or another about music composed for human ears.
+They really don't care one way or another about music composed for human ears.
 However, when music is designed for kitty consumption, felines are more likely to listen.
 Charles Snowden, a psychologist at the University of Wisconsin-Madison, along with composer David Teie and psychology student Megan Savage, came up with some music specifically organized and created for cats.
-Their study delves into the reasons why certain musical frequencies and tempos appeal to cats.
+Their study00060-X/abstract) delves into the reasons why certain musical frequencies and tempos appeal to cats.
 You can even set up your cat with some headphones and listen to it here.

 Birds and Humans Happen to Have a Lot in Common When it Comes to Music